d4nt3-fpv/simplehack/README.md

 ## Development status

 At this project is in a beta status.
-Only the website phishing and reverse shell functions are implemented.
+Only the website phishing, reverse shell and the keylogger functions are implemented.

 ## Requirements